 Phil Woods passed away on September 29, 2015.
 We were fortunate to spend this time with one of the greatest jazz musicians of the modern era.

-It's been ten years since Ed Coyne began building his latest career, that of Northwest New Jersey's foremost jazz promoter.
-This time he's working not for bread, but for love of the music he has followed for eight-six years (assuming he was listening on the day he was born in Queens, NY.)
+It's been fifteen years since Ed Coyne began building his latest career, that of Northwest New Jersey's foremost jazz promoter.
+This time he's working not for bread, but for love of the music he has followed for ninety-one years (assuming he was listening on the day he was born in Queens, NY.)
 He grew up listening to recordings of Louis Armstrong, and the wonderful big bands of Count Basie, Woody Herman, Stan Kenton, and Buddy Rich.
 Coyne experienced, live-and-in-person, what most jazz fans have only read about in books: the golden blossoming of jazz in New York City.
 In the clubs along 52nd Street, Ed stood "in the peanut gallery" and heard Charlie Parker, Dizzy Gillespie and all the bebop legends move America's only original art form to a new level, one which involved intense concentration to yield an equally powerful reward.
 Performed by small groups rather than big bands, bebop evolved almost entirely on improvisation over standard blues or "rhythm" chord changes, or the standard American songbook of the era, played by virtuoso musicians whose talents fashioned a new generation of jazz fans.
 "I grew up with a lot of great players," says Ed, who also played the upright bass.
 "Stan Getz, Gerry Mulligan, it rubs off on you!"

 For years, Coyne ran a successful Manhattan advertising agency that specialized in the jewelry industry, until he moved the business to Hackettstown in 1976.
 With his wife, Helga, Coyne operated an upscale boutique called the Sunshine Barn on Route 57, until the mid-1990s.
 Ed has since returned to marketing, currently a partner in a jewelry trade publication, and promoting jazz.
 Since 2003, Coyne Enterprises has produced seventy-five concerts, employing more than 250 jazz musicians; greats such as David "Fathead" Newman, Houston Person, The Four Freshmen, All Star Jazz Sessions, The Artie Shaw Orchestra, Maurice Hines and the all women's Diva Jazz Orchestra.
 But none greater than Phil Woods, one of the finest alto saxophone players of all time, who performed at one of Ed's early Jazz in July shows at Centenary College in 2004.